-The kidneys produce a hormone with assorted responsibilities.
+The kidneys produce a hormone with assorted jobs.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
-The kidneys also dissimulé erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the is going to, which is necessary for bone mineralization.
+The kidneys also exude erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
+Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the intestinal tract, which is necessary for bone mineralization.

 You may not like this, but it’s something that has to be done to prevent further complications from developing.
 Being placed on a strict diet for kidney disease to improve your kidney function can also be a blessing in disguise, because it will also help you drop the weight that has been plaguing your for a long time.
 Now that you know more about kidney disease, and the additional risks that come from living with obesity.